Dre Campbell Farm

 How and When to Harvest

-The best way to tell if your eggplants are ready is to gently press the skin with your thumb.
+Pressing the skin gently with your thumb is the best way to tell if your eggplant is ready.
 If it easily dents, then it’s ready.
 Also, an eggplant is ready when its skin appears a little shiny.

 Another way to check is to cut a small piece off with a knife or pruner.
-If the flesh has a slight green hue, then you should go ahead and pick them.
+You should pick the eggplant if the flesh has a slight green hue.

 How to Store Eggplant

-Eggplants don’t like the cold, so do not store them in the fridge if you want them to last a while.
-Instead, try to keep them in a cool, dry place, like a pantry or cupboard.
+Eggplants don’t like the cold, so if you want them to last a while, do not store them in the fridge.
+Instead, please keep them in a cool, dry place (like a pantry or cupboard).

 Where to Buy Seeds